imbrikis/seeessess/README.md

 - A side-scrolling navbar with select elements.
 The elements should infinitely scroll horizontally.
 A work in progress

-### Page 11: Not sure yet
+### Page 11: Gifter Layout

-- Not sure what this is just yet
+- A layout for a project I'm working on